ac-dcz/ipotane/README.md

 Successfully created 8 new instances
 ```

-You can then install goland on the remote instances with `fab install`:
+You can then clone the repo and install rust on the remote instances with `fab install`:

 ```shell
 $ fab install